sandervandevelde/MQTTBrokerPrivatePreview/README.md

 For example, you can provide access to client group "machines" to the topic space "machinesTelemetry" that includes the topic template "machines/${client.name}/temp".
 Only the machine with client name = machine1 will be able to publish on topic "machines/machine1/temp", and only the machine with client name = machine2 will be able to publish on topic "machines/machine2/temp", and so on.
 This prevents machine2 from publishing false information on behalf of machine1, even though it has access to the same topic space, and vice versa.

 **Supported variables:**
-- ${client_name}: this variable represents the name of the client assigned during client creation.
+- ${client.name}: this variable represents the name of the client assigned during client creation.
 - ${client.attributes.x}: this variable represents any of the assigned attributes to a client during client creation/update, so as "x" would be equal to the exact string of the attribute key.
 Read more about client attributes in the Terminology section.

 **Note:** A variable can represent a portion of a segment or an entire segment but cannot cover more than one segment.
 E.g. a topic template could include "machines/${client.name|.factory1}/temp" will match topics "machines/machine1.factory1/temp", "machines/machine2.factory1/temp", etc